knative/docs/docs/eventing/samples/ping-source/index.md

 {{< /tab >}}

 {{% tab name="By filename" %}}
-Use following command to create the event source from the `ping-source-binary.yaml` file:
+Use the following command to create the event source from the `ping-source-binary.yaml` file:

 ```shell
 kubectl apply --filename ping-source-binary.yaml